Composition of Safety Constraints For Fixed-Wing Collision Avoidance Amidst Limited Communications: BARRIER FUNCTION CONSTRUCTION

-One common approach for systems with relative degree equal to one is to use the safety constraint directly as a ZCBF.
-However, when actuator constraints are present, the safety constraint may fail to be a valid ZCBF.
-To show why $h$ defined in (\ref{eq_euclidean_h}) is not a ZCBF, we present an example where $x\in \mathcal{C}_h$ but $h$ does not satisfy (\ref{eq_zcbf_condition}).
-Let $x_1 = ^T$ and $x_2 = ^T$ so that $x = ^T \in C_h$ because $h(x) = 0$.
+is the squared distance between vehicles $1$ and $2$ and $D_s$ is a positive minimum safety distance.
+To show why $h$ defined in (\ref{eq_euclidean_h}) is not a ZCBF, we present an example where, even though the configuration of the aircraft is safe since $x\in \mathcal{C}$, $h(x)$ does not satisfy constraint (\ref{eq_zcbf_condition}).
+Let $x_1 = ^T$ and $x_2 = ^T$ for some $\epsilon \ge 0$.
+First, we note that for $x = ^T \in \mathcal{C}$, $h(x) \ge 0$.
 Further,

-Since $v_{min} > 0$ and $D_s > 0$, $\sup_{u\in U}[L_fh(x) + L_gh(x)u + \alpha(h(x))] < 0$ so $h$ is not a ZCBF.
+Since $v_{min} > 0$ and $D_s > 0$, if the two vehicles' initial positions satisfy $0 \le \epsilon < 2D_sv_{min} / \zeta_{max}$ we observe that the quantity above does not satisfy constraint (\ref{eq_zcbf_condition}), i.e., $\sup_{u\in U}[L_fh(x) + L_gh(x)u + \alpha(h(x))] < 0$.
+Therefore, we conclude that $h(x)$ defined in (\ref{eq_euclidean_h}) is not a ZCBF.
 The problem with this candidate ZCBF is that it does not account for the fact that by the time the vehicles are close to colliding, it may be too late to avoid each other due to the limited turning radius and positive minimum velocity.